AEW Collision lineup: Collision 100 - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and segments are advertised for the Saturday, July 5 edition of AEW Collision.
+The following matches and segments are advertised for Saturday’s edition of AEW Collision.

 -“FTR” Dax Harwood and Cash Wheeler vs. “The Outrunners” Turbo Floyd and Truth Magnum

-Powell’s POV: Collision will be taped on Wednesday in Ontario, California, at Toyota Arena, and will be simulcast on Saturday, July 5, on TNT and Max at 7CT/8ET.
+Powell’s POV: Collision will be taped on Wednesday in Ontario, California, at Toyota Arena, and will be simulcast Saturday on TNT and Max at 7CT/8ET.
+We are looking for reports or basic results from the taping via dotnetjason@gmail.com.
 Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment